 How it works:

-- Executable tniwinagent.exe (an agent) is manually copied to the target computer and launched.
+- The agent executable that is appropriate for the target system is manually copied to the target computer and launched.
 When the scanning is complete, the agent creates a file containing the collected information.

 See the Manual scan section for details.